Loading NuWatt Energy...

 Ownership

 Read: What happened to the solar tax creditSolar panels in Shrewsbury cost $2.90-3.25 per watt installed in 2026.
 A typical 12.5 kW system costs $36,250-$40,625.
 The federal Section 25D residential tax credit expired December 31, 2025 -- homeowners receive $0 in federal credit.
-Shrewsbury Electric Light Plant (SELP) is a municipal utility, so SMART 3.0 and ConnectedSolutions are not available, which lengthens the payback period significantly.
+Shrewsbury is served by SELCO (Shrewsbury Electric & Cable Operations), a municipal light plant, so the statewide SMART 3.0 and ConnectedSolutions programs do not apply.
+In their place, SELCO offers its own 0% interest solar loan and full-retail net metering.

 It depends on your priorities.
-Financially, the payback is 14-18 years -- longer than National Grid towns but still within the 25-year panel warranty.
-Solar provides energy independence, protection against future SELP rate increases, property value boost, and environmental benefit.
-For homeowners planning to stay 15+ years, solar remains a reasonable investment.
-Over 25 years, a typical system saves approximately $60,000.
+The cash payback is 14-15 years -- longer than National Grid towns but still within the 25-year panel warranty, and SELCO's 0% loan can make a financed system cash-flow positive sooner.
+Solar provides energy independence, protection against future SELCO rate increases, a property-value boost, and environmental benefit.
+Shrewsbury's larger newer-development lots and homes often support bigger systems, which spreads the fixed soft costs further.
+For homeowners planning to stay 15+ years, solar remains a reasonable investment; over 25 years a typical system saves around $65,000.

-We'll give you an honest assessment based on SELP rates -- not inflated numbers based on National Grid pricing.
+We'll give you an honest assessment based on SELCO rates, full-retail net metering, and the SELCO 0% loan -- not inflated numbers based on National Grid pricing.
 Get real Shrewsbury-specific solar savings.

 Complete hub for MA solar, heat pumps, and utility resources.